 FAQs: Glamping in Tennessee

-Which types of facilities are offered by the glampsites in Tennessee?
+Which types of amenities can you typically find at the glampsites in Tennessee?

-When looking at the amenities offered by Holidu, it seems that the glampsites in Tennessee have everything that travelers search for!
-Here, the glampsites generally have a variety of facilities, the most popular being: internet (90%), air-conditioning (89%), and balcony (72%)...What are you waiting for?
+Out of the amenities available on Holidu, it can be said that the glampsites in Tennessee offer everything that travelers dream of!
+Here, the glampsites generally include a variety of facilities, the most popular being: air-conditioning (92%), internet (87%), and barbecue (55%)...Pretty cool!

 The glampsites in this destination are often well rated.
-Many (58%) have a rating of 4.5 stars, which implies that here, you won't have difficulty finding a glamping location for your next trip!
+Many (68%) have a rating of 4.5 stars, which tells us that here, you won't have difficulty finding a glampsites for your next vacation!

 Are the glampsites in Tennessee pet-friendly?

-Do the glampsites in Tennessee generally offer Wi-Fi?
+Do the glampsites in Tennessee mostly come with an internet connection?

 Of course!
-According to Holidu's data, 90% of glampsites in Tennessee have an internet connection.
-It is therefore no problem for you to will be able to stay connected throughout your stay!
+According to last year, 87% of glampsites in Tennessee have internet connection.
+So no need to panic, you will be able to browse the internet throughout your stay!

-How much does it cost on average for glampsites in Tennessee?
+How much does it usually cost for glampsites in Tennessee?

-Do the glampsites in Tennessee often have a fireplace or a pool?
+Do the glampsites in Tennessee often come equipped with a fireplace or a pool?

-Good news!
-According to the data collected last year, the glampsites in Tennessee are perfect in summer and winter.
-Here, 49% are equipped with a fireplace and 32% a pool.
+Yes!
+Based on last year, the glampsites in Tennessee have everything you need all year round.
+Here, 28% are equipped with a fireplace and 14% a pool.

-Are the glampsites in Tennessee suitable for trips with friends or better for a vacation as a couple?
+Are the glampsites in Tennessee suitable for trips with a big group or better for a weekend break as a small group?

-In Tennessee, according to Holidu's data, 47% of glampsites are suitable for groups of up to eight people, 23% of these glampsites contain at least four bedrooms.
-But 88% of glampsites also welcome small groups of up to four people, 72% of the glampsites are made up of at least two separate bedrooms.
-Tennessee is therefore the ideal destination for travelling in small or large groups, with family or friends!
+Here, according to Holidu, 42% of glampsites are suitable for up to eight travelers, 24% of these glampsites are made up of at least four bedrooms.
+But 87% of glampsites also welcome small groups of up to four people, and 68% of the glampsites include at least two separate bedrooms.
+This is therefore the ideal destination for big and small families alike!